vasu31dev/playwright-ts/docs/Utilities.md

 }
 ```

-In this example, we're using various functions from `elementutils`:
+In this example, we're using various functions from `element-utils`:

 1. `getText(input: string | Locator, options?: TimeoutOption)`: This function gets the inner text of an element.
 The input parameter is a string or Locator representing the element from which to get the text.
 TimeoutOption is an optional parameter for timeout.